entropic-software/keystatic-data/README.md

 # Keystatic Repo
-This is the main repo containing the Keystatic files for entropic.software.
+This is the main repo containing the Keystatic files for [https://entropic.software](https://entropic.software).